Photo: Andreas Nenninger

 -

-Starting in 2025, we will continue our work at the E-Werk, our temporary base until the completion of a planned film house.
-This historically significant transformer station was a central hub of industrial development in turn-of-the-century Berlin and a highlight of club culture in the 1990s.
-We are excited to soon be able to present film and television culture in this industrial monument.
+We are continuing our work at E-Werk, our temporary base until a planned film house has been completed.
+This historic electric substation was a hub of industrial development in Berlin at the turn of the twentieth century, and a highlight of club culture in the 1990s.
+We look forward to presenting film and television culture in this landmark industrial building soon.

 Listed counter area